GoogleChromeLabs/chromeos_smart_card_connector/docs/building.md

 ## Incremental builds

-After you executed `make-all.sh` once, you can build separate parts of the project much faster, simply by running `make` in that directory.
+After you executed `make-all.sh` once, you can rebuild the project much faster with your local changes, simply by running `make` in the project's root directory.

 A sample command for an incremental build in the WebAssembly mode: